eToro - Buy and Invest in Assets

 1. eToro – Best Forex Broker for Beginners

 eToro makes our number one spot because the platform is tailored to those with little experience in the forex trading space.
 Firstly, the registration process takes less than 5 minutes, and you can deposit funds with a debit/credit card, e-wallet, or bank account.
-Next, the broker does not charge any commissions, so you only need to worry about the spread.
+Only real cryptos are available for US users.

 Crucially, the trading platform is super-easy to use, and you can even engage in 'Copy Trading'.
 This is where you copy the buy and sell orders of experienced forex traders who are registered at eToro.
-You get to choose how much you wish to stake when copying traders, so you have the chance the make gains without needing to lift a finger.
+You get to choose how much you wish to stake when copying traders.

 The forex department itself lists heaps of currency pairs across the majors, minors, and exotics.
 Although eToro is a bit short in the technical indicator department, the platform does allow you to apply leverage.
 This is capped at 30:1 on majors and 20:1 on minors/exotics - as per ESMA regulations.